NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-2.8.markdown

 ## Notable features in the release

 ### Patch Resolution for Dependencies
 When resolving package dependencies, NuGet has historically implemented a strategy of selecting the lowest major and minor package version which satisfies the dependencies on the package.
-Unlike the major and minor verison, however, the patch version was always resolved to the highest version.
+Unlike the major and minor version, however, the patch version was always resolved to the highest version.
 Though the behavior was well-intentioned, it created a lack of determinism for installing packages with dependencies.
 Consider the following example:

 ```
 PackageA@1.0.0 -[ >=1.0.0 ]-> PackageB@1.0.0